 A very dark story that is sure to make the reader feel uncomfortable.
 It felt horrible when I first read this story in my school textbook many decades ago.
 What did the author wish to convey by writing such a dark story.
 I don't know.
 But it needs to be noted that this story was written in the pre-Independence era; those were the days of poverty, divisiveness, and inequality in the society.
 The author, at some point, even sympathizes with Ghisu and Madhav by stating that it was not surprising for such a mentality to germinate and grow in a society where despite working hard people could scarcely earn a better living than these two.
 It was not the farmers, but those who exploited the weaknesses of the farmers who were wealthy.
 The author goes on to say that Ghisu had more wisdom than the mindless farmers, and, so, instead of becoming a farmer had chosen to join the despicable group of idlers.
 But he lacked the skills of the idlers; so, while others from his group went on to become leaders and village heads, he was detested by the whole village.
 But, although he had to wear rags, he at least had the consolation that he did not have to slog like the farmers, and nobody could exploit him and take advantage of his helplessness.

 Perhaps, that was the intention of the author - to make the readers feel uncomfortable, and to make them crave and strive for change.)

-Father and son sat silent before a dying fire in front of their hut.
+Father and son sat silent by a dying fire in front of their hut.
 Inside, the son's young wife lay writhing in agony of labour pains.
-Time and again she cried out in pain - a cry which caused the two outside to squirm.
-It was a winter's night; nature was shrouded in silence, and the whole village was engulfed in darkness.
+Time and again she cried out in pain - heart-rending cries which caused the two outside to squirm.
+It was a winter's night, quietness permeated the atmosphere, and the whole village was engulfed in darkness.

 "Seems like she will not survive," Ghisu said.
 "We have spent the entire day running around; go and see how she is coping."